Integer Factorization Algorithms: A Comparative Analysis

 The Trial Division Algorithm is the simplest and most straightforward integer factorization algorithm.
 It involves sequentially dividing the number n by each integer less than its square root and testing if it is a factor.
 If a factor is found, the algorithm returns it, and if no factor is found, n is prime.

-The algorithm can be represented mathematically as:
+Using Python, the algorithm can be represented as:

 import random